Divine-Software/WSF/website/docs/connect/databases.md

 [watch] allows you to subscribe to a live event feed from the database, which can be very useful for real-time services.
 This is currently only implemented for PostgreSQL and CockroachDB, but at least MySQL should be able to support this as well some day.

-Quick examples:
+Here are a couple of small examples:

 ```ts
 for await (const ev of dbURI.watch`experimental changefeed FOR orders`) {